ARKAN & IRBELA

 A book leans up on a acrylic stand against a white wall, its shadow casting behind and below it.
 The book sit at an angle, and is titled "Ingelba and the Five Black Matriarchs"

 Gabi Briggs is an Anaiwan Gedyura artist, researcher, weaver, and community organiser.
-Briggs engages with the complexities of race, power, and truth-telling, seeking to restore Indigenous sovereignty and enact self-determination.
-Her practice reflects a commitment to returning back to Indigenous knowledges and addresses pressing issues like the climate crisis.
+Gabi engages with the complexities of race, power, and truth-telling, seeking to restore Indigenous sovereignty and enact self-determination.
+Her practice reflects a commitment to returning back to Indigenous knowledges.
+She is a PhD candidate in Wominjeka Djeembana Indigenous research lab at Monash University.

 Related